PrestaShop/docs/modules/sample-modules/extend-product-page.md

 Form Type details: [`EditProductFormType`](https://github.com/PrestaShop/PrestaShop/blob/8.1.0-beta.1/src/PrestaShopBundle/Form/Admin/Sell/Product/EditProductFormType.php)

-## Extend a sub form
+## Extend a subform

-Sub forms can be extended aswell, for example, to add a new input on each combination of a product:
+Subforms can be extended as well, for example, to add a new input on each combination of a product:

 - Hook to actionProductCombinationFormBuilderModifier ([`action<Object>FormBuilderModifier`]({{< relref "/8/modules/concepts/hooks/list-of-hooks/action<FormName>FormBuilderModifier" >}}))